paul-ollis/vim-vpe/docs/api/api.vpe.rst

             Invoked when the buffer is first, successfully displayed.

-            This is expected to be over-ridden by subclasses.

-        .. py:method:: vpe.ScratchBuffer.set_ext_name(name)

-            Set the extension name for this buffer.

-            **Parameters**

-            .. container:: parameters itemdetails

-                *name*
-                    The extension part of the name

-        .. py:method:: vpe.ScratchBuffer.show(splitlines: Optional[int] = None) -> bool

-            Invoked when the buffer is first, successfully displayed.

-            This is expected to be over-ridden by subclasses.
+            This is expected to be extended (possibly over-ridden) by subclasses.

         .. py:method:: vpe.ScratchBuffer.set_ext_name(name)